KLM Emotional Support Animal Policy

 • All ESAs must travel under KLM’s Pet Travel Policy

-• Under the Pet Travel Policy, animals incur fees (EUR 75 to EUR 400 each way)
+• Under the Pet Travel Policy, animals incur fees when traveling

 • Trained service dogs are permitted on flights free of charge